-We know that copywriting that converts needs to be created in six stages to maximise success.
+We know that copywriting that converts need to be created in six stages to maximise success.

 “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.” – David Ogilvy, Founder of Ogilvy & Mather Advertising agency.